-The key danger with pressure washers involves the angle and focused power of the water being sprayed.
-It is controlled by the nozzle located with the tip of the pressure-washer wand
+The leading danger with pressure washers necessitates the angle and focused power of water being sprayed.
+It is controlled via the nozzle located with the tip from the pressure-washer wand.
+Pressure washers

-.
-Pressure washers vary from brand to brand.
-These are sold with either a pair of color-coded interchangeable nozzles or perhaps an all-in-one adjustable nozzle; both types (pictured below) let you modify the angle (or spray vertex) of water, based on the task.
+nozzle; both types (pictured below) enable you to affect the angle (or spray vertex) of water, depending on the task.

-Adjustable nozzles are more convenient than replaceable ones; a twist is what is needed to switch spray width or pattern.
-But replaceable nozzles enable you to customize the spray pattern with specific spray angles.
+Adjustable nozzles tend to be more convenient than replaceable ones; a twist is all it takes to change spray width or pattern.
+But replaceable nozzles let you customize the spray pattern with specific spray angles.

-To reduce the possibility of injury, never use either the red, zero-degree replaceable nozzle or the zero-degree setting of the all-in-one (adjustable) nozzle.
-Higher-degree nozzles or settings can complete the task without unnecessary risk.
+To reduce the potential risk of injury, never use either the red, zero-degree replaceable nozzle or the zero-degree setting of the all-in-one (adjustable) nozzle.
+Higher-degree nozzles or settings can get the job done without unnecessary risk.